jkomoros/CASsim/README.md

 simOptions will receive the normalized result of this. normalizeOptions may mutate the rawSimOptions and also return it.

-`generator(previousFrames, normalizedSimOptions, randomGenerator, runIndex) =>
-nextFrameData, or null if the simulation run is terminated` This is the workhorse of your simulator, the thing that actually does the whole body of your simulation.
-This should return null when a run of a simulation is finished.
+`generator(frameIndex, previousFrame, normalizedSimOptions, randomGenerator, runIndex) => nextFrameData, or null if the simulation run is terminated` This is the workhorse of your simulator, the thing that actually does the whole body of your simulation. previousFrame will be null if frameIndex is 0, otherwise it will be precisely the frame object the generator returned for frameIndex - 1.
+This should return null when a run of a simulation is finished. lastFrame will be frozen, to ensure you don't accidentally modify any part of it.
 Typically your generator function will call out to helper functions (for example, generating the first frame, determining if a simulation is done, etc.) randomGenerator is a fucntion that, when called, will return a number between 0.0 and 1.0, in a deterministic order for this seed.
 This generator is based on the seeded values; use it instead of Math.random() to generate deterministic